open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 });
 ```

-Lastly, once a view has been configured, simply attach it to the corresponding meter provider:
+Once a view has been configured, attach it to the corresponding meter provider:
 ```js
 const meterProvider = new MeterProvider({
   views: [